destinymalone/head-first-java-cliffsnotes-example/chapter-4-methods-use-instance-variables-how-objects-behave/README.md

 ## Overview

 Classes define what an object knows and what an object does.
 Things an objects knows are its instance variables(state).
 Things an object does are its methods(behaviors).
 Methods can use instance variables so that objects of the same method type can behave differently.
 A method can have parameters, which means you can pass one or more values in to the method.
 The number and type of values you pass must match in the order and type of the parameters declared by the method.
-Values passed in and out of methods can be implicitly promted to a larger type or explicitly can to a smaller type.
+Values passed in and out of methods can be implicitly promoted to a larger type or explicitly can to a smaller type.
 The value you pass as an argument to a method can be a literal value (2, 'c', etc.) or a variable of the declared parameter type (for example, x where x is an int variable).
 A method must declare a return type.
 A void return type means the method doesn't return anything.
 If a method declares a non-void return type, it must return a value compatible with the declared return type.